What Is Calcium and Why Does Your Body Need It?

 Frequently Asked Questions

-Yes, taking too much high calcium, especially from supplements, can cause health risks.
-These risks include kidney stones, constipation, and a serious condition called hypercalcemia, which is a calcium overdose.
-It is important to follow the recommended intake levels and to talk to your doctor before using supplements.
+Yes.
+Taking too much calcium, especially from supplements, can cause kidney stones, constipation, and rarely, high calcium levels in the blood.
+Always stick to the recommended doses and talk to your doctor.